 Clustering - (Grades K through 8)

 The clustering model is offered in different capacities from kindergarten through 8th grade.
-This model is used to provide services through supplementary curriculum in the general classroom to students who have been identified as potentially gifted or who are gifted in either language arts or math.
+This model is used to provide services through differentiated instruction in the general classroom to students who have been identified as potentially gifted or who are gifted in either language arts or math.

 STREAM Program - (Grades 2 through 5)

 The Science, Technology, Reading, Engineering, Arts and Math (STREAM) Program is a magnet program offered to students who qualify in both language arts and math.
 The STREAM Program follows a dynamic, integrated curriculum that focuses on 21st Century skills and project based learning.
 Students are encouraged to explore their talents and think like an entrepreneur.
 The framework of this program shall encompass, but is not limited to, the following objectives:

 - Stimulation of intellectual curiosity, independence and responsibility

 - Development of a positive attitude towards self and others

 - Development of originality and creativity